Updated: Sep 10

 No matter what your preference there is always one type of kopi, or another, that will meet your needs.
 I take my kopi gau siew dai and - bold claim alert! - without a doubt this is the best way to enjoy coffee in the world.

 Last word - we cannot ignore Malaysia's role in this shared kopi culture.
-Indeed, the taste of Malaysian kopi is said, by some, to be superior.
+Actually, many say that it is even better than the kopi found in Singapore.
 Wherever you are in the world - search for a kopitiam and enjoy!

 Achieve your Health Goals